Feeds:

 DEVELOPMENT NEWS

-ABC has given a greenlight to a high-concept drama pilot called Clementine from box office writer Dean Georgaris (Paycheck) and ABC Studios that will center on a habitual criminal who digs into the mystery of her origins after she becomes the target of a group of zealots who fear she possesses latent supernatural abilities that she will one day harness for either profound good or monstrous evil.
+Actor David Strathairn (Alphas) has landed the lead role in the high-concept ABC drama pilot called Clementine that centers on the lead character Clementine, a habitual criminal who digs into the mystery of her origins after she becomes the target of a group of zealots who fear she possesses latent supernatural abilities that she will one day harness for either profound good or monstrous evil.
+Strathairn will play Henry, her father.
 (Nellie Andreeva at Deadline)

 ONLINE SERIES NEWS